anubhavshavaran/warrantyIt-temp-backend/README.md

   ```bash
   npm install
   ```
+- This will install all dependencies listed in `package.json`, including:

 ### Step 3: Create an Environment File
-- Create a `.env` file in the root directory of the project.
-This file will store all the environment variables required for the application to run.
+- Create a `.env` file in the root directory of the project to store environment variables required for the application.

 ### Step 4: Configure the Environment Variables
 - Add the following environment variables to the `.env` file and replace the placeholder values with your configuration: